AidanShah/SoftEngHTML/css_questions.md

 I think we answered this question well in our answer for number 3.

 *5. Explain the difference between these units: `px`, `em`, `vw`, `%`, `rem`*

+These units are all used to express length.

+px is called the "magic unit" of CSS because it is unrelated to the current font and usually unrelated to physical units like centimeters.

+em is the unit that is equal o the font size.
+For example, em is equal to 2 inches when the font is equal to 2 inches.

+vw is equal to 1% of the window's width.
+Not all browsers support vw since it's relatively new.

+% is used when defining size as relative to the size of another object.

+rem, which means "root em," is equal to the font size of the document's root element.